wrichter/hailstorm/ansible/Playbook.md

 One of the design goals is to avoid redundancy in the configuration.
 Therefore, whenever possible, common configuration between multiple VMs is moved into a group the VMs then become member of.
 A second design goal is to avoid unecessary files, therefore  config files are only introduced where specifically required.

 Every VM configuration includes:
-- a unique "hailstorm_number" that is used to calculate IP and MAC addresses
+- an ansible_host IP that is used to calculate all IP and MAC addresses on all networks
 - number of (virtual) CPU cores
 - single disk configuration (size, partition layout)
 - NICs and network attachment